Auto text: “Insert Lung Resection”

-- If the case is suspected tuberculosis, you may want to inflate the lung and fix overnight: Using large syringe, inject formalin into bronchial tree and fix overnight.
+- If the case is suspected tuberculosis, inflate the lung under the hood and fix overnight (24 hours): Using large syringe, inject formalin into bronchial tree.

-- Obtain tumor dimensions and location within the lung, including proximity to the pleura, proximity to the nearest surgical margin of resection, and distance to the bronchial margin.
+- Obtain tumor dimensions and general location within the lung, including proximity to the pleura, proximity to the nearest surgical margin of resection (if applicable), and distance to the bronchial margin.